Chart Color Schemes

 Officer South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified ten projects likely impacting the area.
-Notable ones are Cardinia Motor Recreation and Education Park, Cardinia Road Infrastructure Upgrades, Officer South Employment Precinct, and Kaduna Park Estate.
-The following list details those most relevant.
+AreaSearch has identified ten projects likely to impact the area.
+Notable ones are Cardinia Motor Recreation and Education Park, Cardinia Road Infrastructure Upgrades, Officer South Employment Precinct, and Kaduna Park Estate, with the following list highlighting those most relevant.

 Professional plan users can use the search below to filter and access additional projects.